hyl3rid/SQL-Cheat-Sheet/book_sales_sql_examples.md

 Super key: Contain a group of columns with primary keys, composite keys or no keys at all.
 Candidate key: Uniquely identifies values in columns.
 Foreign key: Create relationships between tables and is considered the primary key in another table.

+---

+### Normalization
+Normalization is the process of making the database data consistent, less redudant and efficient by making tables smaller and keeping references between them.

+First Normal Form (1NF): The process of splitting multiple values are split into its unique data cell creating unique rows.
+Second Normal Form (2NF): The process of creating tables that use data which relates directly and identifies data into specific groups.
+Remove partial dependencies which are non-key attributes fully depending on primary key data.
+Third Normal Form (3NF): The process of creating tables which reference data sequentially and removes transitive dependency which is depending on specific data to be identified by non primary key data.

+---

+### Integrity rules and constraints
+- Entity Integrity: Records are unique.
+- Referential Integrity: Records exist in referenced table.
+- Domain Rules: Ensures records meet certain criteria before being added into the table.

+---